 LAN, or the local area network, refers to any device connected together in your home, office, or building.
 This can include everything from your smart TV and phone to your window shades and lights.

 But a LAN doesn’t necessarily mean small.
-LANs can vary, from a home network with one computer, TV and printer, to an enterprise network in a school or business, with thousands of users and connected devices.
+LANs can vary, from a home network with one computer, TV, and printer, to an enterprise network in a school, office building, or business location, with thousands of users and connected devices.

 A wireless LAN has a set access point, usually ranging up to a few hundred feet.
 However, in the case of a business or school, the distance can be lengthened by connecting to additional WiFi wireless routers.
 Still, a LAN is defined as operating within a single area.

 Ethernet and Wi-Fi are the 2 most used technologies to connect a local area network.
-The difference being ethernet is wired whereas Wi-Fi is wireless.
+The difference being ethernet is wired whereas WiFi is a wireless internet connection.

 What are the Benefits of a LAN?